 The Secretary of State Project (SoSP) was established in July 2006 as an independent “527” organization devoted to helping Democrats get elected to the office of secretary-of-state in selected swing, or battleground, states; these were states where the margin of victory in the 2004 presidential election (between George W. Bush and John Kerry) had been 120,000 votes or less.
 One of the principal duties of the secretary of state is to serve as the chief election officer who certifies candidates as well as election results in his or her state.
 The holder of this office, then, can potentially play a key role in determining the winner of a close election.

 The idea for SoSP germinated shortly after the 2004 election, when the Project’s co-founders blamed then-Ohio secretary of state Kenneth Blackwell, a Republican, for presidential candidate John Kerry’s defeat.
-To their chagrin, Blackwell had ruled that Ohio (where George W. Bush won by a relatively slim 118,599-vote margin) would not count provisional ballots, even those submitted by properly registered voters, if they had been submitted at the wrong precincts.
+To their chagrin, Blackwell had ruled that Ohio — where George W. Bush won by a relatively slim 118,599-vote margin — would not count provisional ballots, even those submitted by properly registered voters, if they had been submitted at the wrong precincts.
 Though the U.S. Court of Appeals for the 6th Circuit ultimately upheld Blackwell’s decision, SoSP’s founding members nonetheless received Blackwell’s ruling with the same bitterness they had felt regarding former Florida (Republican) secretary of state Katherine Harris’s handling of the infamous ballot recount in 2000, when Bush defeated Al Gore in the presidential election.
-Wrote political analyst Matthew Vadum, SoSP’s leaders and foot soldiers alike “religiously believe that right-leaning secretaries of state helped the GOP steal the presidential elections in Florida in 2000 … and in Ohio in 2004.”
+Wrote political analyst Matthew Vadum, SoSP’s leaders and foot soldiers alike “believe with a religious fervor that right-leaning secretaries of state helped the GOP steal the presidential elections in Florida in 2000 (Katherine Harris) and in Ohio in 2004 (Ken Blackwell).”

 Moreover, in 2006 SoSP accused Blackwell and Republicans of conspiring to suppress Democratic voter turnout in Ohio.
 “We were tired of Republican manipulation of elections,” said Michael Kieschnick.
 “It seemed like lots of decisions were made by people who were pretty clearly political operatives.”
 “Any serious commitment to wrestling control of the country from the Republican Party must include removing their political operatives from deciding who can vote and whose votes will count,” added Becky Bond.
 As Matthew Vadum pointed out, Bond’s statement was a paraphrase of Joseph Stalin‘s aphorism: “The people who cast the votes decide nothing.
 The people who count the votes decide everything.”